Cold Email Domain Strategy: Primary, Secondary, and Throwaway Domains Explained

 Mistake 3: Using the Same IP Range for All Domains

 If all your domains resolve to the same hosting provider and IP range, they share reputation.
 One bad domain drags down all of them.
-Use providers that distribute across IP ranges, or spread across multiple hosting infrastructures.
+ColdRelay distributes mailboxes across isolated Azure tenants per workspace, with IP allocation balanced across the tenant.
+The IP blacklist check guide covers how to verify your sending IPs are not concentrated in a single block.

 Mistake 4: No Branded Forwarding